zituoguan/reference/source/_posts/regex.md

 let text = "Do you like aPPles?";
 let regex = /apples/i;

-// Output: Do you like mangoes? let result = text.replace(regex, "mangoes");
+// 输出: Do you like mangoes?
+let result = text.replace(regex, "mangoes");
 console.log(result);
 ```